SEE THE END OF THIS POST FOR INSTRUCTIONS ON DOING THESE ICEBREAKERS REMOTELY.

 - Line up in alphabetical order by your last names.

-- Gather with people who have the same eye color as you.
+- Gather with people who have the same favorite video game as you.

 - Line up in order of your birthdays, from January 1 through December 31.